Airavata: Introducing Hindi Instruction-tuned LLM: Introduction

 \section{Introduction}

-The last year has witnessed tremendous interest and activity in the world of Large Language Models (LLMs).
-LLMs hold the potential to unlock exciting applications in artificial intelligence thanks to their ability to comprehend complex natural language instructions and excel in a broad spectrum of tasks involving language, knowledge, reasoning, and creative generation.
+The recent year has witnessed tremendous interest and activity in the world of Large Language Models (LLMs).
+LLMs hold the potential to unlock exciting applications in artificial intelligence due to their ability to comprehend complex natural language instructions and excel in a broad spectrum of tasks involving language, knowledge, reasoning, and creative generation.
 To foster research, innovation, and widespread adoption, an open ecosystem is essential.
 We have observed significant advancements in this area with the launch of models like Llama 2 \citep{touvron2023llama} and Mistral \citep{jiang2023mistral}, as well as their instruction-tuned variants such as Llama 2 Chat \citep{touvron2023llama}, Mistral-Instruct \citep{jiang2023mistral}, and Zephyr \citep{tunstall2023zephyr}, among others.
-Major progress has also been made in developing datasets for pre-training (e.g., RedPajama \citep{together2023redpajama}), instruction tuning (e.g., Alpaca \citep{alpaca}, UltraChat \citep{ding2023enhancing}, Dolly \citep{DatabricksBlog2023DollyV2}, OpenAssistant \citep{köpf2023openassistant}, LMSYS-Chat \citep{zheng2023lmsyschat1m}), and evaluation benchmarks (e.g., AlpacaEval \citep{dubois2023alpacafarm}, MT-Bench \citep{zheng2023judging}).
-However, most of these advancements have been predominantly centered on the English language.
+Major progress has also been made in developing datasets for pre-training such as RedPajama \citep{together2023redpajama}), instruction tuning (e.g., Alpaca \citep{alpaca}, UltraChat \citep{ding2023enhancing}, Dolly \citep{DatabricksBlog2023DollyV2}, OpenAssistant \citep{köpf2023openassistant}, LMSYS-Chat \citep{zheng2023lmsyschat1m}), and evaluation benchmarks (e.g., AlpacaEval \citep{dubois2023alpacafarm}, MT-Bench \citep{zheng2023judging}).
+However, most of these advancements have been predominantly centered around the English language.

 There is limited support for Indian languages, which can be attributed to the incidental inclusion of some Indian language data that slipped through the data filters during the pre-training of these language models.
 However, the representation of data, the efficacy of tokenizers, and task performance for Indian languages are considerably behind that of English.
 The performance in Indian languages, even on closed-source models such as ChatGPT \citep{chatgpt}, GPT-4 \citep{openai2023gpt4}, and others, is inferior compared to English \citep{ahuja-etal-2023-mega}.
 Therefore, there is an urgent need to develop a similar ecosystem of tools, models, and datasets for Indian languages to foster research and innovation.
-In pursuit of this objective, we have recently collaborated with Sarvam AI to launch OpenHathi \citep{sarvam2023openhathi}, an open-source foundational model for Hindi, developed by extending Llama 2 \citep{touvron2023llama}.
+In pursuit of this objective, the recent collaboration with Sarvam AI led to release of OpenHathi \citep{sarvam2023openhathi}, an open-source foundational model for Hindi, developed by extending Llama 2 \citep{touvron2023llama}.